 At school, Rashida was eager to report on her weekend.
 She had gone to a family wedding that sounded like three different weddings held on the same day.
 Her hands were covered in elaborate henna tattoos.
 Britta asked the occasional question about the bizarre rituals but she wasn’t really listening.

 She drifted through lessons with no real awareness of what she was being taught.
 She managed to take notes and write down homework assignments, but most of the time she would zone out and reimagine how to better deal with a situation from the game.

-She should have kept the cursed dagger instead of returning it to Big Billy; there was bound to be a quest attached to it.
+She should have kept the cursed dagger instead of returning it to Big Freddy; there was bound to be a quest attached to it.
 The suspicious Mayor was clearly up to something.
 She should have dug a little deeper—the game had clearly wanted her to.
 And the Wise One probably had a lot more to offer her than simply sending her to the Great Gnome in the Sky.
 So many little things she hadn’t skimmed over that could have got her levelled up quicker and better geared.

 “What about you?” asked Rashida.
 “Did you do anything over the weekend?”

 Britta shrugged.
 It was nearly lunchtime and CS had devolved into chatting quietly in anticipation of the bell.
 Mr Taymor was sitting on the corner of his desk, talking to a couple of the boys about something.

 “Not really.
 My parents went away, so it was just me.”